Rules for Peasant Format

 Additionnal Informations

-Test the validity of a peasant deck
+To test the validity of a Peasant deck